bind5g/BIND5G/NaaS-API/examples/onsite_examples.md

 		}
 	```

-- [ ] Read the information of the created application and look for the IP and port (nodePort) to access it from your browser at `http://192.168.14.211:26379` or generate traffic outside of the cluster: GET/application_instance/{application_instance_id}, GET/compute requests.
+- [ ] Read the information of the created application and look for the IP and port (nodePort) to access it from your browser at `http://192.168.14.211:26379` : GET/application_instance/{application_instance_id}, GET/compute requests.

 - [ ] Test connection between UE and web-app by performing a wget request from the UE: POST/client_infrastructure/{uesimbox}/action request with the following body request:
 	```